Rising Out of Hatred

 August Flood

-Blog Posted by kitt at 09:48 on 26 August 2019Last night was irrigation.
+Blog Written with a loving hand by kitt some time around 09:48 on 26 August 2019Last night was irrigation.
 I would really like to have irrigation not between 1:00am and 4:00am.
 I feel like all the times I'm here they are at painful o'clock.

 So, let's get the data.
 My times this year: